clicknium/clicknium-docs/doc/developtools/vscode/locatormanagement.md

 1. Open: open locator details in the VScode edit window.
 2. Validate: validate the locator.
-3. Copy: creat a same locator under the same directory.
+3. Copy: create a same locator under the same directory.
 4. Copy Path: The path of a service locator can be pasted and used directly in the Python code.
 5. Rename: rename the locator
 6. Delete: delete the locator

   ![edit locator](../../img/vscode-edit-locator.png)

-- The details page of editing the loactor is divided into two parts,left and right.
+- The details page of editing the locator is divided into two parts,left and right.
 - Left part:display as XML based on the locator hierarchy
 - Right part：display the attribute details for the selected XML node on the left part.

 - Input item ①: Check the locator tier.
 This unselected tier will be ignored if the elements are searched in the execution.
 - Input item ②：Check the selected the property of the tier.
 This unselected property will be ignored if the elements are searched in the execution.
-- Input item ③: There are 4 matching rules, "equals", "contains", "startwith" and "endwith".
+- Input item ③: There are 4 matching rules, "equals", "contains", "startWith" and "endWith".

 - Input item ④：The values of the property
     Notes：When the matching rule is "equals", the value supports wildcard characters.